Canon T6i vs Nikon D200

 Studio photographers will appreciate that the Nikon D200 (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T6i and the D200 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the D200 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6i and D200 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Nikon D200 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6i and the Nikon D200?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.